nervos-community/awesome-nervos/lets-meetup.md

 2. What would you have done differently if you could redo the event?
 3. Any feedback come from attendees?
 4. any new ideas?

+---

+this file is fork from Maker Community, thanks to their great job.